minghsu0107/License-Manager/README.md

 3. encrypt the above information and make a request to cloud(by email); create folder **email_info** and save the encrypted data in **email_info\\[host_name]-[user_name].txt**
 4. generate license
-    - decrypt the information in email_info
+    - decrypt the data in email_info
-    - get service status and license duration from **service_status\\[host_name]-[user_name].json**  and add them to the decrypted package
+    - get service status and license duration from **service_status\\[host_name]-[user_name].json**  and add them to the decrypted data
     - encrypt the entire data as a license; create folder **my_license** and save the license under **my_license\\license.txt**
 5. authenticate the license